AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Country Dropdown` – A dropdown with flags and search functionality for selecting countries.
 - `Firebase Integration` – Utilizes Firebase for storing and managing the collected messages in a secure database.
 - `EmailJS Integration` – Sends the collected messages directly to my email.
+- `Confetti Celebration` – A multi-shell firework/confetti burst fires from the Send button on an actual successful delivery — not on every click, so it stays a genuine reward moment.
+- `Magnetic Submit Button` – The Send button gently pulls toward the cursor on hover.
+- `Gradient Accent Heading` – The "Contact **Me**" heading highlights the key word with a per-letter brand-color gradient.

 ### 10. Quotes Section 💬